 Around 4:30 a.m. a massive plant explosion in Northwest Houston occurred at the Watson Grinding & Manufacturing plant located at 4525 Gessner Road.
 Several area homes were severely damaged or destroyed.
 Many surrounding buildings and cars suffered damage as well as debris filled the streets.
 Video of the explosion was captured by a local home security camera.
 The police have shut down the area as firefighters fight to control the blaze.

-What Does Watson Grinding & Mfg.
-Do?
+What Does Watson Grinding & Manufacturing Do?

-Update: 9:05 fires appear to be out but scene is still under investigation and traffic flow affected.
+Update: 9:05 fires appear to be out but the scene is still under investigation and traffic flow affected.

 Area School Closings

 Update: Bane Elementary and Dean Middle School are closed today, 1/24/2020, due to the Watson explosion.
-Spring Brand ISD posted notices on their website earlier that as of 6:30 a.m., school was still open but that children would be kept inside as the air quality was being monitored.
+Spring Brand ISD posted notices on their website earlier that as of 6:30 a.m., schools were still open but that children would be kept inside as the air quality was being monitored.
 Apparently, this has changed for some schools within the district.
 Parents should check with their specific school’s website to be certain.
 Also, parents should expect traffic delays in the area due to road closures following the explosion in Northwest Houston.

 If you were injured or suffered severe loss of property as a result of the explosion, speak to an attorney who handles industrial accidents–you may have legal rights.